trungit03/Driver-Drowsiness-Detection-Yolo11-Vision-Transformer/README.md

 # Driver-Drowsiness-Detection-Yolov8

-This project implements a real-time drowsiness detection system using computer vision and machine learning techniques.
-The system monitors facial features and eye movements to detect signs of drowsiness and provides immediate alerts to prevent accidents.
+This project implements a real-time drowsiness detection system.
+The system monitors facial states to detect signs of drowsiness and provides immediate alerts to prevent accidents.

 ## Dataset